Police: King Street restaurant employee assaulted by man who caused a disturbance

 Employees asked the man to leave several times, she added.

-Fryer said the man appeared intoxicated and threatened officers on the way to the Dane County Jail, where he was taken.
+Fryer said the man appeared intoxicated and threatened officers on the way to the Dane County Jail.

 She said the employee who was assaulted was male, and his age wasn't mentioned in the report.
 Another male employee also reported being pushed.